stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   Then the dream-faces took on human resemblances, and I saw my guide Abdul Reis in the robes of a king, with the sneer of the Sphinx on his features.
-And I knew that those features were the features of Khephren the Great, who raised the Second Pyramid, carved over the Sphinx&rsquo;s face in the likeness of his own, and built that titanic gateway temple whose myriad corridors the archaeologists think they have dug out of the cryptical sand and the uninformative rock.
-And I looked at the long, lean, rigid hand of Khephren; the long, lean, rigid hand as I had seen it on the diorite statue in the Cairo Museum&mdash;the statue they had found in the terrible gateway temple&mdash;and wondered that I had not shrieked when I saw it on Abdul Reis.&nbsp;.&nbsp;.&nbsp;.
+And I knew that those features were the features of Khephren the Great, who raised the Second Pyramid, carved over the Sphinx's face in the likeness of his own, and built that titanic gateway temple whose myriad corridors the archaeologists think they have dug out of the cryptical sand and the uninformative rock.
+And I looked at the long, lean, rigid hand of Khephren; the long, lean, rigid hand as I had seen it on the diorite statue in the Cairo Museum--the statue they had found in the terrible gateway temple--and wondered that I had not shrieked when I saw it on Abdul Reis. . . .
 That hand!
-It was hideously cold, and it was crushing me; it was the cold and cramping of the sarcophagus&nbsp;.&nbsp;.&nbsp;. the chill and constriction of unrememberable Egypt.&nbsp;.&nbsp;.&nbsp;.
+It was hideously cold, and it was crushing me; it was the cold and cramping of the sarcophagus . . . the chill and constriction of unrememberable Egypt. . . .
-It was nighted, necropolitan Egypt itself&nbsp;.&nbsp;.&nbsp;. that yellow paw&nbsp;.&nbsp;.&nbsp;. and they whisper such things of Khephren.&nbsp;.&nbsp;.&nbsp;.
+It was nighted, necropolitan Egypt itself . . . that yellow paw . . .
+and they whisper such things of Khephren. . . .

-  But at this juncture I began to awake&mdash;or at least, to assume a condition less completely that of sleep than the one just preceding.
+  But at this juncture I began to awake--or at least, to assume a condition less completely that of sleep than the one just preceding.
 I recalled the fight atop the pyramid, the treacherous Bedouins and their attack, my frightful descent by rope through endless rock depths, and my mad swinging and plunging in a chill void redolent of aromatic putrescence.
 I